apple2373/chainer-caption/README.md

 # image caption generation by chainer

+## Note after two years.
+I created this basically when I was almost undergrad and then things changed a lot!
+I feel a bit ashamed to host this dirty coding :) Well, the pretrained models are still effective and probably good if you just want to try generating captions in English/Chinese/Japanese.
+However, when it comes to training, probably not the best one, and many algorithmic improvements happened after I stop the maintenance of this code base…

+If you want to train image captioning, I highly recommend pytorch rather than chainer.
+I stopped using chainer because it always broke the compatibility when I upgrade it.For example, this code is written in chainer 1.x and never works in 2.x, 3.x, 4.x, … and 6.x (see how quickly they change the version! ).

+If you still want to stay on this code, here’s some note that you should know

+- I used python 2.7 at that time, and this code may not work with python3 or higher.
+Make sure to use chainer 1.x.
+I tested on 1.24.0 with CUDA 8 (cuda 9 doesn’t work with chainer 1.x ) and worked including training code.

+- I put more formal description of requirements in the later section so see it and please try to use miniconda (or anaconda) to reproduce the environment.

+- I tried to change the code to make it possible to finetune the CNN part, then I kind of failed to document it, and now I don’t remember what I was doing :)  Some files are leftovers that you don't need to use... e.g. `train_image_caption_model.py` is the leftover while `train_caption_model.py` is the good one.

+## descrtiption

 This repository contains an implementation of typical image caption generation based on neural network (i.e. CNN + RNN).
 The model first extracts the image feature by CNN and then generates captions by RNN.
 CNN is ResNet50 and RNN is a standard LSTM .

 The training data is MSCOCO.
 I preprocessed MSCOCO images by extracting CNN features in advance.
 Then I trained the language model to generate captions.
 Not only English, I trained on Japanese and Chinese.